Apollo 6: Cameras

 The Saturn V had several cameras affixed to it, intended to be ejected and later recovered.
 Three of the four cameras on board the S-IC failed to eject and thus were destroyed, and only one of the two cameras on the S-II was recovered.
 Two of these cameras were intended to film the S-IC/S-II separation and the other two were to film the liquid oxygen tank; the one that was recovered had filmed separation.
 The failure to eject was attributed to a lack of nitrogen pressure in the bottles that were to cause the ejection.
 The command module carried a motion picture camera, intended to be activated during launch and during re-entry.
 Because the mission took about ten minutes longer than planned, re-entry events were not filmed.

 A 70 mm still camera operated in the CM during part of the mission, pointed at the Earth through the hatch window.
 Coverage included parts of the United States, the Atlantic Ocean, Africa, and the western Pacific Ocean.
 The camera had haze-penetrating film and filter combination, with better color balance and higher resolution than photographs taken on previous American crewed missions.
 These proved excellent for cartographic, topographic, and geographic studies.

 Public impact

-There was little press coverage of the Apollo 6 mission mainly because on the same day as the launch, Martin Luther King Jr. was assassinated in Memphis, Tennessee, and President Lyndon B. Johnson had announced he would not seek reelection only four days earlier.
+There was little press coverage of the Apollo 6 mission mainly because on the same day as the launch, Martin Luther King Jr. was assassinated in Memphis, and President Lyndon B. Johnson had announced he would not seek reelection only four days earlier.